 Step 2: Title your timesheet

-Type the name of your business into cell A1.
-Center the text by width and height, and format the text by font, size (we used size 38), and color, then bold it.
+Now, type the name of your business—or whatever you want to name your timesheet—into cell A1.
+Then, center the text by width and height, format the text by font, size (we used size 38), and color, then bold it.

 Step 3: Add labels to your timesheet

 Next, we’ll add labels at the top of the document so employees can fill out the information, such as name, date, and pay rate.

 Here are the labels you should add with the corresponding cells we used: